-The UMF Interactive Media degree combines the conceptual and visual strengths of an education in Art with the skills needed to work with database systems, networking, and computer languages that the Computer Science program provides.
+The University of Maine at Farmington Interactive Media program combines the conceptual and visual strengths of an education in Art with the skills needed to work with database systems, networking and computer languages that UMF’s Computer Science program provides.

 Small class sizes and well-equipped computer labs give students access to the resources they need to develop a strong body of work for graduation and future employment.

 Classes in the Interactive Media program provide conceptual, problem solving, and visual skills that can be applied to any visual media.
 We believe that form and function cannot be separated, and that in order to understand how to make something visually, students must first be able to construct meaning visually.